The Ultimate Marketing Analysis of Political & Advertising Campaigns of Delhi Election 2020

 When the 2nd person in command in the country after Mr. Modi could not elicit a change in the electorate’s mindset about AAP’s work, in came PLAN B.

 Suddenly a lot of BJP spokesperson’s started focusing on Polarization.
-Trying to equate this election into a ‘Hindu vs Muslim’ or a ‘Shaheen Bagh’ related issue.
+Their political campaign strategy was to equate this election into a ‘Hindu vs Muslim’ or a ‘Shaheen Bagh’ related issue.

 It can be cross checked with a lot of events that happened around that time.